 2. System variables check

-You have Java installed.
+1. You have Java installed.
 But OpenRefine is still not launching and returns jadatapath error.
-Next step is to check Windows variables.
+The next step is to check Windows variables.

-Right click on that icon and go to Properties.
+3. Right click on This computer icon and go to Properties.

-In system properties window click on lower button Environment Variables.
+5. In system properties window click on the button Environment Variables.

-If you couldn’t find this variable you will have to add a new one in the next steps.
-If it exists, make sure that path to Java installation is valid.
+7. If you couldn’t find this variable, you will have to add a new one in the next steps.
+If it exists, make sure that the path to Java installation is valid or needs some fixing.

-If variable is missing you’ll have to add it.
+1. If the variable is missing, you’ll have to add it.
 Or existing incorrect variable must be fixed by editing it.

-Under the list of system variables click on button New.
+2. Under the list of system variables, click on the button New.

-Save new or edited variable by clicking on button OK.
+4. Save new or edited variable by clicking on button OK.
 Now it’s time to save your work.
-The next step is rebooting your computer before new variable can take in place and effect.
+The next step is rebooting your computer before the new variable can take place and effect.

 4. OpenRefine boot test

-After rebooting your PC try to launch OpenRefine.
-It’s possible you’ll still see the jdatapath error.
-But if you proceeded corretly, program should launch without any further problems.
-And it should be available at standard address 127.0.0.1:3333.
+After rebooting your PC, try to launch OpenRefine.
+You may still see the jdatapath error on some occasions.
+But if you proceeded correctly, the program should start without any further problems.
+And it should be available at standard address

 I sincerely hope my tutorial helped you to resolve any issues with OpenRefine and environment variables in Windows.
 This problem can happen after some Windows updates or in case you’re working with multiple Java installations.
-In case OpenRefine is still not working for you, the error is somewhere else.
+In case OpenRefine is still not working for you, the primary error is somewhere else.
 Leave a comment if this fixed your issues or if you need any more help with debugging.